Malcolm Margolin

-Malcolm Margolin (born October 27, 1940) is an author, publisher, and former executive director of Heyday Books, an independent nonprofit publisher and cultural institution in Berkeley, California.
+Malcolm Margolin (October 27, 1940 – August 20, 2025) was an American author, publisher and the onetime executive director of Heyday Books, an independent nonprofit publisher and cultural institution in Berkeley, California.
 From his founding of Heyday in 1974 until his retirement at the end of 2015, he oversaw the publication of several hundred books and the creation of two quarterly magazines: News from Native California, devoted to the history and ongoing cultural concerns of California Indians, and Bay Nature, devoted to the natural history of the San Francisco Bay Area.
 In the fall of 2017, he established a new enterprise, the California Institute for Community, Art, and Nature (California ICAN) to continue and expand upon the work that he began more than forty years ago.

-Margolin is the author/editor of several books including The Ohlone Way: Indian Life in the San Francisco-Monterey Bay Area, named by the San Francisco Chronicle as one of the hundred most important books of the twentieth century by a western writer.
+Margolin was the author and editor of several books including The Ohlone Way: Indian Life in the San Francisco-Monterey Bay Area, named by the San Francisco Chronicle as one of the hundred most important books of the twentieth century by a western writer.
 His essays and articles have appeared in a number of periodicals including The Nation, the San Francisco Chronicle, and the Los Angeles Times.

 Early life and education

-Margolin was born in Boston, Massachusetts on October 27, 1940 to a Lithuanian mother and an American father.
+Margolin was born in Boston, Massachusetts, on October 27, 1940 to a Lithuanian mother and an American father in a Jewish family.
 He attended Boston Latin School and Harvard University, where he earned a degree in English Literature in 1964.
 He met his wife Rina while attending Harvard; she was a psychology major at Radcliffe College.

 After college he lived in Puerto Rico (1964–1966) and New York City's Lower East Side (1966–1968).
 He visited Yosemite National Park in the summer of 1967.
 In 1969, he moved with Rina to California.

 Career

 Margolin has lectured widely and has served as advisor and mentor to many other publishers.
 In addition to founding Heyday (1974), News from Native California (1987), and Bay Nature (2001), he co-founded the Alliance for California Traditional Arts (1997), an organization devoted to California folk arts, and has served on its board since its beginning.
 In 2001, he co-founded Inlandia Institute, a literary center in Riverside, California.

-He currently serves on the Publication Committee of the Book Club of California and devotes time and effort to a number of environmental, cultural, and social justice organizations and causes.
+He had served on the Publication Committee of the Book Club of California and devoted time and effort to a number of environmental, cultural, and social justice organizations and causes.

-Personal life
+Personal life and death

-He has lived in Berkeley, California since the late 1960s, where he and his wife, Rina, have raised three children: Reuben (1970), Sadie (1974), and Jacob (1980).
+From the late 1960s onward, he lived in Berkeley, California, where he and his wife, Rina, raised three children: Reuben (born 1970), Sadie (born 1974), and Jacob (born 1980).

+Margolin died from complications of Parkinson's disease in Berkeley, on August 20, 2025, at the age of 84.